nishmeht7/hiddenMarkovModel/README.md

 ## About

-Shows the most likely sequence of genes given a FASTA sequence of DNA nucleotide.
+Shows the most likely sequence of DNA given a FASTA sequence of DNA nucleotide.
 Hidden Markov Model implementation using Viterbi recurrence relations.

 ## Installation